-4This effect describes the phenomenon that a letter is easier to recognize within words than in isolation.
+6 This effect describes the phenomenon that a letter is easier to recognize within words than in isolation.

-5As noted by Hutchinson and Barrett (2019), the idea of top-down representations is not new.
+7 As noted by Hutchinson and Barrett (2019), the idea of top-down representations is not new.
 However, there is increasing research that tests this core idea embodied in this predictive coding framework.

-With regards to time perception, the number of pulses registered by an internal timing mechanism during a time interval represents the psychological duration of this interval (cf. Bratzke & Ulrich, 2019; Ulrich et al., 2022).
-Because this mechanism is not modality-specific, it is possible to compare a tone's duration with a light's duration (for neurophysiological evidence see Tsao et al. 2022).
-Nevertheless, intramodal timing (e.g., comparing the duration of two successive tones) is typically easier than crossmodal timing, a finding that suggests that modality-specific timing also plays a crucial role in time perception.
-Accordingly, investigating the cognitive mechanisms underlying cross- and intramodal perceptual processes might constitute an essential step toward a better understanding of the interplay between modal and amodal representations in perception.
+psychophysics, but the cognitive mechanisms underlying this ability are poorly understood.
+A typical assumption is that crossmodal matching operates on an amodal representation, such as a common intensity scale in intensity matching (Heller, 2021).
+However, even the representational format of such a fundamental perceptual quantity is not yet well understood (i.e., how intensity is coded and compared intra- and crossmodally).
+Nevertheless, with regard to time perception, intramodal timing (e.g., comparing the duration of two successive tones) is typically easier than crossmodal timing, a finding that suggests that modality-specific timing also plays a crucial role in time perception (Ulrich et al., 2006).
+Accordingly, investigating the cognitive mechanisms underlying cross- and intramodal perceptual processes is an essential step toward a better understanding of the interplay between modal and amodal representations in perception.

 Research on perception, especially visual perception, usually focuses on stationary stimulus configurations.
 However, the visual input that humans typically encounter is temporally structured on multiple scales.
 Humans must deal with dynamic and transient information representing subsequent events.
 One prominent theoretical account of this dynamic perceptual process is the event segmentation theory (Zacks, 2020; Zacks et al., 2007).
-The theory assumes that an interplay of bottom-up and top-down processes guides perception of dynamic events.
+The theory assumes that an interplay of bottom-up and top-down processes guides the perception of dynamic events.
 The continuous incoming stream of sensory information is segmented into meaningful segments at points of change (Zacks et al., 2009), leading to a structured perceptual representation of each event in working memory, the so-called "working event model".
 Although working event models are still close to the sensory input, they already constitute a form of abstraction as they are internally structured and interconnected.
-Constructing working event models is guided by abstract knowledge in long-term memory -- more specifically by amodal event models and abstract event schemata.
-Thus, from the perpective we have laid out above, event perception in this theory can be characterized as an interplay of modal and amodal cognitive processes at different levels of abstraction.
+Constructing working event models is guided by abstract knowledge in longterm memory-more specifically by amodal event models and abstract event schemata.
+Thus, from the perspective we have laid out above, event perception in this theory can be characterized as an interplay of modal and amodal cognitive processes at different levels of abstraction.